auctus-team/pycapacity/paper/paper.md

 The method finds both vertex $\mathcal{V}$ and half-plane $\mathcal{H}$ representation of the polytope at the same time.

-And it can be additionally extended to the case where there is an additional projection matrix $P$ making a class of problems:
+It can be additionally extended to the case where there is an additional projection matrix $P$ making a class of problems:

 \begin{equation}\label{eq:ichm_full}
 P = \{ x ~|~ x= Pz, Az = By, \quad y_{min}\leq y \leq y_{max} \}